lesliemw/Wild_Oasis_Hotel/README.md

 <h1>Welcome to the Wild Oasis Hotel.</h1>

-<h2>Here you will find 8 beautiful and modern cabins located in the tranquil and scenic national forest.
-While exploring this website, you will find a variety of features.
-On the dashboard screen, you will find daily activities, as well as weekly/monthly/and 3 monthly statistics.</h2>
+<h2>Here you will find 8 beautiful and modern cabins located in the tranquil and scenic national forest. </h2>
+<p>While exploring this website, you will find a variety of features.
+On the dashboard screen, you will find daily activities, as well as weekly/monthly/and 3 monthly statistics.</p>
 <img width="1444" alt="Screenshot 2023-11-26 at 16 12 30" src="https://github.com/lesliemw/Wild_Oasis_Hotel/assets/114259884/f5982a99-ddbc-4785-981e-302122f23467">

 <h2>On the side, you will find a menu of options.
 You can explore the cabins page, which gives information on each cabin.
 This includes price, and max capacity.</h2>